 What is the worst that can happen: your power company may not have an energy saving program?

-The alternative is being able to save a few (or few hundred) bucks by doing nothing other than allowing your energy company regulate some of your power consumption in order to keep full power to your area.
+The alternative is being able to save a few (or few hundred) bucks by doing nothing other than allowing your energy company to regulate some of your power consumption in order to keep full power to your area.

 Sounds like a win-win to me!

 If you’ve already done all of this, let everyone know of your experience in the comments!
 People love to know that it actually works and that it’s not something a random dude on the ‘net made up for click bait hahaha!